ghillairet/emftriple/README.md

 2. Import the root project in Eclipse using Import Maven Projects of the [m2e plugin](http://www.eclipse.org/m2e/).

-3. Compile and generate update site:
+3. Compile and generate update site (use `-DskipTests` if some tests not related to your required artifact fail).

     ```
     mvn clean install